QRCS-CORP/CEX/README.md

 This is the first version of the .NET library moved to C++.
 The symmetric ciphers are some of the fastest and most flexible implementations available.

-Not everything is tested, or final, and changes will be made for 1.1 release.
+This is a preliminary release; not everything is tested, or final, and changes will be made for 1.1 release.

 CEX .Net Article: http://www.codeproject.com/Articles/828477/Cipher-EX-V